how do I get my angelfish to breed?

 Pick Good Tank Mates

-Of course, it’s always wise to pick docile tank mates for your angelfish.
+Of course, picking docile tank mates for your angelfish is recommended.
 This will make breeding, raising fry, and everyday life easier for your angelfish.
 Here are suitable tank mates to choose from:

 How Do I Get My Angelfish to Breed?

-If your angelfish aren’t breeding on their own, there are ways to encourage them to reproduce.
-You will need 2 factors in play:
+If your angelfish aren’t breeding independently, there are ways to encourage them to reproduce.

 Setting Up A Breeding Tank for Angelfish

-In dirty, cramped, or poorly balanced tanks, angelfish will refuse to produce eggs, sperm, or pair off with one another.
-Their bodies view the tank as unsafe for adults, but especially unsafe for offspring.
+In dirty, cramped, or poorly balanced tanks, angelfish will refuse to produce sperm and eggs or pair off with one another.
+Their bodies view the tank as unsafe for adults but especially harmful for offspring.

 Tank Water